MarcusSchilling/PuzzleGame/README.md

 # PuzzleGame
 A Puzzle Game made up off custom pictures.
 TRY IT!!!
 The project was developed within the scope of a school project.

 ## Instructions:
-The game is based on a quadratic field of quadratic image parts.
-You must bring the Picture parts to the correct positions means change the shuffled picture parts back to the original position.
-For this you can press a button on the corners which effects a move in the direction from the row or column.
+ At the beginning of the game the picture is divided into w x h fields and then shuffled.
+The goal of the game is to move the picture parts back to the correct positions.
+To do this, you can press a button at the corners that causes a shift in the direction of the row or column of the pictures.

 ## Customize
-You can choose a picture from your own pictures.
-If you want to change the picture after you won just go on the text box at the bottom and press F1.
-Or type in the textbox a correct picture path.
+You can use your own image for the game.
+If you want to change the image after you have won, just go to the text field below the image and press F1.
+Then a selection window appears in which you can choose your image.
+You can also manually enter the image path in the text box.
 Constants.java is for customization purposes.

 And now have fun!